 Looking for the best Netflix movies in the UK?
-We update our list of the best Netflix films in the UK every week to ensure you've always got something to enjoy on the world's most popular premium streaming service – not to mention cycling out older movies that get delisted from Netflix.
+We keep our list of the best films on Netflix UK updated regularly, so you've always got something new to settle in and watch of a weekend.

 The Mitchells vs the Machines